 The Mystery of the Missing Data

-I asked him if he was using a laptop which runs Windows 10 and that guess was correct.
+I asked him if he was using a laptop that runs Windows 10, and that guess was correct.

 So if you’re travelling and using data from your mobile connection to connect the laptop to the internet, you have to be careful, or you may end up with a massive data bill if you’re on a roaming data plan.